siv-org/siv/src/spec/siv-spec.md

 All assigned Voter Auth Tokens are known to the Election Administrator.
 When the election begins, they will be shared with the specific Voter they are assigned to.
 They act like a traditional API Authorization Token, and should be kept secret from everyone else.

-Election administrators can invalidate individual Auth Tokens & generate new ones, as necessary, such as if a Voter accidentally leaks or loses theirs.
+Election Administrators can invalidate individual Auth Tokens & generate new ones, as necessary, such as if a Voter accidentally leaks or loses theirs.

 All used Auth Tokens can be audited after the election.

 ### b.
 Finalize Ballot Content

+As with traditional paper elections, the Administrator must finalize the questions and options that appear on the ballot.

+The SIV Admin software provides both a simple Point-and-Click Ballot Designer interface, as well as a machine-readable JSON Schema interface for advanced editing.

+SIV is fully compatible with alternative voting methods such as Ranked Choice Voting and Approval Voting, and can prevent Voters from accidentally invalidating their ballot.

 ### c.
 Register Verifying Observers